iampryce/AWS-Automated-Incident-Response-SOAR/README.md

 </p>

 ## Project Overview

-In modern SOC environments, detecting security incidents is only the first step.
-Without rapid response, attackers can escalate privileges, maintain persistence, or expand their impact.
 This project demonstrates how AWS native services can be used to automatically contain security incidents immediately after detection, following SOC and SOAR best practices.